Q: How did you and Kyle meet?

 Good for you!
-Two months is awesome!
-I breastfed James for 15 months.
+Two months is awesome, the first two are by far the hardest.
+I breastfed James for about 17 months, which is a lot longer than I planned.
 It is SO hard at the beginning and I was in the same boat as you.
 I had no idea how long I wanted to breastfeed and honestly I was miserable for the first 2-3 months.
 However, I wasn’t ready to stop so I just decided to take it month by month instead of giving myself a hard deadline.
 And to my surprise, each month it got easier and easier.

 Q: I have a 9-month old and my days are quite full with taking care of him.
 This brings me to the question I wanted to ask: how do you manage your time so well?
 I started a blog almost a year ago and I struggle to post regularly because I just don’t find the time to actually write, not to mention to take those amazing pics you are taking… when are you able to write your posts and how long does it usually take you to write one from draft to public?